 The Fancott Miniature Railway (1996-2001)

 In 1996 the original 10 ¼ line was finally replaced with a 7 ¼ inch line opened by Mr A Wallman and operated by Mr R Bennet.
 The new line ran with one locomotive an 040 Romulus named ‘Ffreddy’.
 The line was a balloon shape with a turntable in the main station and a loop line to return the locomotive to the front of the train.
-The line operated from 1996 until 2001 when it changed management to a Mr R Stanbridge, the current manager of the railway.
+The line operated from 1996 until 2001 when it changed management to a Mr R Stanbridge, the current chairman of the railway.

 The Fancott Miniature Railway (2001-Present)